• Skip to primary navigation

 • 1 clove garlic peeled & finely chopped

-• 1 dessert spoonful pomegranate molasses or juice of 1 lemon
+• 1 dessert spoon pomegranate molasses or juice of 1 lemon

 • salt & pepper to season